cstepgit/Intrusion-classifier/README.md

-# Anomaly Detection in Network Traffic Using XGBoost
+# Anomaly Detection in Network Traffic Using XGBoost - 99.84% Accuracy

 ## Overview